Cover image is a lovely selection of Herman Miller chairs.

 65 BC (or thereabouts)

-Over 2000 years ago Julius Caesar would sit on his curule chair to conduct his business (seen above) and would take it everywhere he went, so it must have be particularly comfortable although it doesn’t look it!
+Over 2000 years ago Julius Caesar would sit on his curule chair to conduct his business (seen above) and would take it everywhere he went.
+So it must have be particularly comfortable although it definitely doesn’t look it!

 1840’s: Charles Darwin and the evolution……of the office chair!